firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

             speed is the fastest, and decompression speed is what matters when measuring boot times.

-            In my case using an uncompressed kernel slowed boot time down by 300-500ms, so I had to go with LZ4.
+            In some case using an uncompressed kernel slowed boot time down by 300-500ms, so I had to go with LZ4.
 If your storage is extremely fast then I suggest you use an uncompressed kernel (you can find several patches online for building an uncompressed kernel, I'll be talking about applying patches to the kernel once I'm done with this series, until then you can experiment on your own =D).

-            Every other compression method is unset.
-If you wanted your built kernel to have the smallest size possible then use the XZ compression method.
+            Eexclude every other compression method.
+If you want your built kernel to have the smallest size possible then use the XZ compression method.
 Just make sure that you have the proper tools for compression to prevent errors from popping up.